MaxPett/ArUco-marker-FoundationPose-UR3e/README.md

    - The program generates an ArUco marker with user-specified size and type.

 4. **Real-Time Pose Estimation or Video Stream**:
-   - If pose estimation is enabled, the program detects the specified ArUco marker and performs real-time pose estimation.
+   - If pose estimation is enabled, the program detects the specified ArUco marker (multiple ones possible) and performs real-time pose estimation.
-   - Otherwise, it streams the video without pose estimation.
+   - Otherwise, it streams the video without pose estimation and shows the undestorted image

 ## Example